 It's an interesting one because people in academia when we are looking at alternate political economic systems to capitalism, they very often think of Marxism.
 So if we are talking about alternative societies, or different systems of knowledge, or better understanding socio-political economic systems, Marxism is at the centre of that.
 There are a lot of Marxist scholars, and at one point SFU was even considered a Marxist University.
 Even further, some people say that the root of all the social sciences is rooted in Marxism.
 And [Karl] Marx was really the first to look at large-scale social-economic systems.
 He talked about religion, he talked about modes of production, he talked about family structure; he talked about all these very Western-based things.

-People often refer to Marx with a negative connotation, which tends to be more of an emotionally based fear rather than an intellectual one - Marxism is seen as something we had to beat out during the Cold War.
+People often refer to Marx with a negative connotation, which tends to be more of an emotionally-based fear than an intellectual one - Marxism is seen as something we had to 'beat' during the Cold War.

 But I’m saying the opposite.
 I’m saying that people like Marxist literature too much.